 Teen Services is comprised of two distinct environments; the quiet study/homework area and desTEENation, an area for creative collaboration and gaming.
 Both spaces are designed and intended for use by teens in grades 6 through 12.
 All others should limit their visit to Teen Services to the perusal of the collection and the selection of materials.

-Teens may enjoy desTEENation up to a maximum of five hours per day.
-The sign-in sheet is located at the Librarian’s Desk.
+Teens may enjoy desTEENation up to a maximum of five hours per day, with a maximum of 2 hours of screen time.
+Teens must sign in at the Librarian's Desk in desTEENation.

-The Library has designated several areas for tutoring/group study; each with its own requirements.
+The Library has designated several areas for individual, tutoring, and/or group study; each with its own requirements.

-The tables in the lower stack are intended for shared use, including tutoring/group study.
+The tables in the lower mezzanine are intended for shared use, including tutoring/group study.
 These tables may not be reserved nor may other library users be asked to move to accommodate tutoring/group study.

 The Meeting Room behind the Reference Desk, when available, is intended for shared use, including tutoring/group study.

-desTEENation is available for group study by those in grades 6 through 12.
+The Teen Room and desTEENation are available for individual/group study by those in grades 6 through 12.
 No tutoring is permitted.

-The Tutorial Rooms, available for tutoring/group study, are reserved for use by Sachem Library residents, grades 6 and older.
-A Sachem child, grade 5 and under, may use a Tutorial Room provided the child is accompanied by two adults, both of whom are at least 18 years of age and one of whom is responsible for the child’s well-being and behavior.
-Occupancy of a Tutorial Room is limited to 4 persons.
-During periods of high demand, use may be limited to two hours per person/group per day.
-The sign-up sheet is located at the Reference Desk.
+Four Study Rooms, are designated for use by Sachem Library residents, grades 6 and older.
+A Sachem child, grade 5 and under, when accompanied by a parent or legal guardian, may use a Study Room provided the parent or legal guardian remains in the room with the child throughout the time of room usage.
+If a child is accompanied by an adult other than the parent or legal guardian, a second adult, must be present for the entire time of room usage.
+Both adults must be at least 18 years of age, with one designated as responsible for the child's well-being and behavior.
+Occupancy of a Study Room is limited to 4 persons.
+During periods of high demand,use may be limited to two hours per person/group per day.
+Assignment of Rooms is determined by the Adult Reference Staff.

-All tutorial/group study areas are available on a first-come, first-served basis with the exception of the Tutorial Rooms which may be reserved by Literacy Volunteers.
-The Library does not guarantee availability of tutorial/group study space.
+All study areas are available on a first-come, first-served basis with the exception of the Study Rooms which may be reserved by Literacy Volunteers.
+The Library does not guarantee availability of study space.

 In keeping with the Library’s mission to provide a community center where residents of all ages may interact, learn and flourish, Sachem Public Library showcases displays and exhibits for the artistic, cultural and informational enrichment of the community.
 For the purpose of this policy, the term “display” includes wall and floor exhibits and enclosed display cases.